russchilderssite/russchilderssite.github.io/_posts/store/2018-01-01-limberjacks.md

 Get your Christmas orders in early!
 E-mail to russchilders1@gmail.com.

-These unique painted Appalachian limberjacks are handcrafted to provide many enjoyable hours of fun.
+My uniquely painted Appalachian limberjacks are handcrafted to provide many enjoyable hours of fun.
 Originally mountain craftsmen whittled these "jacks" into shapes which were held together with pieces of wire.
 I use power tools and eye hooks for their assembly.

 The basic limberjacks I make are men/women, chickens, and goats.
 They come in a variety of colors.
 Each limberjack comes with a paddle board.